 St Andrews International School Bangkok prides itself on the fact that our teachers know their children very well.
 The atmosphere in the classes is one of warmth and security, a place where children should grow in confidence to take on even more challenging work and activities.
 Teachers work hard to create this stimulating environment through displays and ongoing work and topics studied.
 The population of St Andrews school is made up of many different nationalities.
 Some children in the Early Years and Primary School have limited English language exposure and, therefore, need support to access the UK curriculum.
 The role of the EAL teacher is to assess children’s areas of need and develop programmes that meet those needs.
 The EAL teacher plans lessons alongside class teachers that reinforce the children’s in-class learning.
 This helps these students to access the curriculum and allows them to participate more in their education.
 The EAL teacher will be a specialist within the wider learning support team.
 All applicants must be proficient in English (IELTs band 8, CEFR C2 or equivalent) and have some experience of teaching English as a second/additional language.

 Reporting to Head of Foundation Stage and Key Stage 1 or Head of Key Stage 2

-- To be responsible for the educational care and development of children in accordance with the philosophy of the school’s curriculum programme.
+- To be responsible for the educational care and development of a class of children in accordance with the philosophy of the School’s curriculum programme.